skopylov58/java-functional-addons/README.md

 # java-async-retry
-Completely asynchronous java retry procedure using only CompletableFutures
+Single Java class utility to perform asynchronous retry procedure on given Supplier using only CompletableFutures.